Ajosejoseph/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 5-strstr.c write a function that locates a substring.
-7-print_chessboard.c write a program that prints a chessboard 8-print_diagsums.c write a function that prints the sum of the two diagonals of a square matrix of integers
+7-print_chessboard.c write a program that prints a chessboard 8-print_diagsums.c write a function that prints the sum of the two diagonals of a square matrix of integers 100-set_string.c write a function that sets the value of a pointerto a char